emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 like interacting with the DOM.
 As a result, various operations are proxied to the main browser thread if they are called on a background thread.
-See `bug 3495 <https://github.com/emscripten-core/emscripten/issues/3495>`_ for more information and how to try to work around this until this.
+See `bug 3495 <https://github.com/emscripten-core/emscripten/issues/3495>`_ for more information and how to try to work around this until then.
 To check which operations are proxied, you can look for the function's implementation in the JS library (``src/library_*``) and see if it is annotated with ``__proxy: 'sync'`` or ``__proxy: 'async'``; however, note that the browser